Tel: 084 2402827

 Sports and general Physio practice based in Observatory, Cape Town.

-Since young, Nikki has always been passionate about two topics: anything medical and sports.
-The combination of the two was inevitable.
-She graduated as a Physiotherapist, cum laude, from UCT in 2002.
-After completing her community service year in the Northern Cape, she returned to Cape Town to further her career.
+From a young age, Nikki has been passionate about two things: healthcare and sport.
+Combining the two felt like a natural path.
+She graduated cum laude with a Bachelor of Physiotherapy (BSc Physiotherapy) from the University of Cape Town (UCT) in 2002.
+After completing her community service year in the Northern Cape, Nikki returned to Cape Town to continue building her career as a physiotherapist.

-Nikki last worked for the better of almost 4 years at the UCT Sports Injuries Centre with the esteemed physio, Helene Simpson.
-After the sad closure of the UCT practice in 2020 due to the COVID-19 pandemic, Nikki began operating from physio rooms in her home suburb of Observatory (fondly aka "Obs").
+Nikki most recently spent nearly four years at the UCT Sports Injuries Centre, working alongside esteemed physiotherapist Helene Simpson.
+Following the unfortunate closure of the UCT practice in 2020 due to the COVID-19 pandemic, Nikki established her practice in physiotherapy rooms within her home suburb of Observatory (fondly known as “Obs”).

-A keen long-distance runner herself, having competed in multiple trail and ultra-marathon road events, she enjoys diagnosing and treating runners to return them to the road and trails again.
-Nikki enjoys helping and empowering others improve their quality of life through exercise and is a stern believer in functional strength training.
+A keen long-distance runner herself, Nikki has competed in multiple trail races and ultra-marathon road events.
+This personal experience allows her to diagnose and treat running-related injuries, helping runners safely return to both the road and the trails.
+She is passionate about empowering people to improve their quality of life through movement and exercise and is a strong advocate for functional strength training.

-Nikki is the South African Disabled Golf Association’s National Eligibility Assessor since 2015.
-She is involved in the assessment of disabled golfers and classification for World Rankings as per the EDGA (European Disabled Golf Association) guidelines.
-She was invited as one of two South African delegates to attend the International Eligibility Conferences in the UK and Portugal.
-And again have been invited as the sole South African representative for the 2025 International Eligibility Conference in Portugal later this year.
+Since 2015, Nikki has served as the National Eligibility Assessor for the South African Disabled Golf Association.
+Her role involves assessing disabled golfers and classifying athletes for World Rankings in line with European Disabled Golf Association (EDGA) guidelines.
+She was invited as one of two South African delegates to attend the International Eligibility Conference in the UK and has since represented both South Africa and Africa as the sole delegate at the 2023 and 2025 International Eligibility Conferences in Portugal.

-Nikki is her happiest outdoors, on a mountain, whether it be trail running, mountain biking, rock climbing or hiking.
-She has a keen interest in photography and design.
+Outside of the clinic, Nikki is happiest outdoors, on the mountain - whether trail running, mountain biking, rock climbing, or hiking.
+She has a keen interest in photography, design, and functional strength training.

 TREATMENTS